Fogaroli/expenseer/documentation/frontend_description.md

 ## Custom Hooks

-Three custom hooks were created to avoid duplication and to isolate API asyn code from the react component code.
+Three custom hooks were created to avoid duplication and to isolate API async code from the react component code.
 This provides flexibility to re-use code int eh future as well as provide an easier maintenance scheme.

+## Style

+The application was completely designed using Material UI elements, with a focus to use on mobile devices.

 ## Missing Features